redpanda-data/connect/website/docs/components/processors/http.md

 If the request returns an error response code this processor sets a metadata field `http_status_code` on the resulting message.

-If the field `copy_response_headers` is set to `true` then any headers in the response will also be set in the resulting message as metadata.
+Use the field `extract_headers` to specify rules for which other headers should be copied into the resulting message from the response.

 ## Error Handling